 The method of transaction varies from scammer to scammer, we have seen them use apps like GooglePay and PayTM.
 We have also seen them send over bank details for direct transfers of money.

 If you think you or any of your friends or family has fallen into this trap, please block the number of the scammer immediately.
-For further assistance you can send us your case through here.
-And we will try our best to help you.

-You can contact us through the following link https://cyberforensics.miniorange.com/report-incident-cybercrime/
+If you still need help, you can contact us through the following link https://cyberforensics.miniorange.com/report-incident-cybercrime/